 When the weather is perfect for staying outdoors, even when dining, enjoy the many restaurants, cafes, and bars with spacious and shaded patios.
 Get to the Clayton Community Farmer’s Market early on Saturdays for delicious locally baked foods, honey, and fresh produce.
 Enjoy a sweet treat at Nancy Jo’s Homemade or Patty Cake’s Littlest Cupcake Shop.
 Then walk off that pleasantly full feeling by exploring the Clayton Sculpture Trail with multiple locations around the downtown area.

 Founded in 1777, Smithfield is the county seat, and the downtown business district is anchored by the Neuse River and the Mountains to the Sea Trail.
 Spend some time in the area for shopping, dining, and exploring museums.
 Just like throughout Johnston County, visitors will find the truly one-of-a-kind dining option or the best fried chicken ever -- like in Smithfield, stop by the Hills of Snow Snowballs, where the building is a snowball!
 And we promise The Chicken Barn, located in the 7th Street Market (gas station), is some of the best fried chicken in North Carolina.
 We wouldn't steer you wrong!

-For a sit-down restaurant in Downtown Smithfield, you can choose from unique appetizers like the Hog Cakes at SoDoSoPa, or the Twisted Guac at Simple Twist -- you will not be disappointed.
+For a sit-down restaurant in Downtown Smithfield, try unique appetizers like the Hog Cakes at SoDoSoPa,-- you will not be disappointed and the crepes at The Gilded Pear - yum!
 Add in some shopping at Oak City Collections and Dragonfly Boutique for a fun day out exploring, dining, and experiencing Smithfield.

 Check out more options below for dining in our downtowns!